CES 2019: IBM unveils system for more accurate weather forecasting

-IBM CEO Ginni Rometty showcased the company's new global weather forecasting system at CES on Tuesday, which aims to provide the most accurate forecasts in the world.
+IBM CEO Ginni Rometty unveiled on Tuesday a new global weather forecasting system designed to provide more accurate and timely forecasts around the world.

-The IBM Global High-Resolution Atmospheric Forecasting System (GRAF), created with the computing giant's subsidiary The Weather Company, is an hourly-updating commercial weather system that'll provide improved forecasts for more specific areas around the world.
-GRAF uses IBM supercomputers, crowdsourced data from millions of sensors around the world and in-flight data to create the forecasts.
-It can predict things as small as thunderstorms globally.
-IBM said the system will be available later this year.
+The IBM Global High-Resolution Atmospheric Forecasting System (GRAF), created with The Weather Company, a Big Blue subsidiary, updates every hour and provides forecasts for smaller, more specific areas than are currently covered.
+GRAF uses IBM supercomputers, crowdsourced data from millions of sensors around the world and in-flight data to create its forecasts.
+The system will be available later this year.

-"If you're a farmer in Kenya, if you're a farmer in Kansas, you're going to get a way better weather prediction," Ginny Rometty said at the company's keynote.
+"If you're a farmer in Kenya, if you're a farmer in Kansas, you're going to get a way better weather prediction," Rometty said at at CES, the huge electronics show in Las Vegas.

-In many parts of the world, weather forecasts cover 12- to 15-kilometer expanses of land, meaning some whether phenomena might be missed, IBM said.
-Traditional weather models also tend to update less frequently, usually every 6 to 12 hours, it added.
-GRAF will instead provide forecasts covering 3 square kilometers and will update hourly.
+In many parts of the world, weather forecasts cover 12- to 15-kilometer expanses of land, meaning some weather phenomena might be missed.
+Traditional weather models also update every 6 to 12 hours.
+GRAF will address both issues, provide forecasts for smaller 3-square-kilometer areas and updating hourly, IBM said.

-GRAF's ability to tap into data from aircraft sensor readings -- which includes wind speeds and temperature -- helps to overcome the lack of specialized weather equipment in certain parts of the world.
-People can also opt in to share pressure sensor readings from barometers in their phones, which will help improve the forecasts.
+GRAF's will also tap into data from aircraft sensors, IBM said, giving the system access to wind speed and temperature data in parts of the world that lack specialized weather equipment.
+People can also opt to share pressure readings from barometers in their phones, which will help improve the forecasts.

-IBM will make predictions from the system available globally later this year, it said.
-That information could be used for things like helping airlines minimize disruption from turbulence or assisting farmers with better preparing for major changes in weather.
+IBM will make forecasts from the system available globally later this year, it said.
+The information could be used to help airlines minimize disruption from turbulence or to assist farmers by preparing for major changes in weather.

 Individuals will also be able to better prepare for the weather, IBM said.
-Anyone with The Weather Channel app, weather.com, Weather Underground app and wunderground.com will be able to use the forecasts.
-Businesses that use IBM offerings from The Weather Company can also access them.
+The Weather Channel app, weather.com, the Weather Underground app and wunderground.com will all incorporate the new forecasts.
+Businesses that use IBM services from The Weather Company can also access them.

-IBM also unveiled its Q System One on Tuesday, which the company said is the world's first integrated quantum computing system for both scientific and commercial use.
-Quantum computing could one day be used to find new ways to model financial data and make better investments, for example, or to optimize fleet operations for deliveries, the company said.
-IBM Q System One is significant because it can operate beyond the walls of a research lab, where this kind of technology has traditionally been confined.
+IBM also used the expo to unveil its Q System One, which it said is the world's first integrated quantum computing system for both scientific and commercial use.
+Quantum computing could one day be used to find new ways to model financial data, for example, or to optimize fleet operations for deliveries, the company said.
+IBM Q System One is significant because it can operate outside of research labs, where this kind of technology has traditionally been confined.

 IBM shared a handful of other announcements at its CES keynote.
 Here's everything the company talked about:

-ExxonMobil and research labs including the European Organization for Nuclear Research (CERN), Argonne, Fermilab and Lawrence Berkeley are joining the IBM Q Network, the tech giant said Tuesday.
+ExxonMobil and research labs, including the European Organization for Nuclear Research (CERN), Argonne, Fermilab and Lawrence Berkeley are joining the IBM Q Network, the tech giant said.
 The organizations will work with IBM scientists, engineers and consultants to explore how quantum computing can be used for specific industries.
-They'll also look for ways quantum computers can more efficiently solve real-world problems and scenarios, such as optimizing a country's power grid or advancing scientific understanding of the universe.
+They'll also look for ways quantum computers can more efficiently solve real-world problems, such as optimizing a country's power grid or advancing scientific understanding of the universe.

 IBM received a record 9,100 patents in 2018, the company said.
 It had the most artificial intelligence, cloud computing, security and quantum computing-related patent grants in the industry, it noted.
-IBM inventors were granted 1,600 AI patents last year, which included new ways to use the tech to protect lakes and waterways.
+Last year, IBM inventors were granted 1,600 AI patents.

 A patent was also granted for the tech behind Project Debater, an AI system that can debate humans on complex topics.
 IBM inventors patented a way to use machine learning to find evidence that can support or counter a claim.